aschey/termprofile/README.md

 - [`CLICOLOR_FORCE`](https://bixense.com/clicolors) /
   [`FORCE_COLOR`](https://force-color.org) - two competing standards that seem to do the same thing.
-We treat both the same way.
-When this is set to a truthy value, the color support level will be at least ANSI 16, with other variables used to decide if further support is available.
+When either of these is set to a truthy value, the color support level will be at least ANSI 16, with other variables used to decide if further support is available.

   In addition to true/false values, [chalk](https://github.com/chalk/chalk?tab=readme-ov-file#chalklevel) supports